Are you looking for an alternative to LeadPages or OptinMonster?

 She made me realize the value in sustaining the developers so they can keep sustaining us, the users.
 And that's why I happily signed up for a subscription.

 This website uses Thrive's Pressive theme.
-I put together this blog post, my home page, testimonials page, and about page using Thrive Content Builder.
+I put together this blog post, my home page, testimonials page, and about page using Thrive Architect.
 And I use Thrive Ovation to collect and display testimonials.
 It's also my contact form.
 I'm like a poster girl for Thrive 🙂

 By making Thrive the foundation and backbone of my website, I know that all the tools work together well.
 And I'm able to make the most of the features, because they're inter-connected.